Passenger Vehicle Traction and Chain Laws

 Traction Law Updates - Fall 2025

-During winter storms, or when conditions require, CDOT will implement the Passenger Vehicle Traction Law.
-CDOT can implement the Passenger Vehicle Traction and Chain Laws on any state highway.
-During a Traction Law, all motorists are required to have:
+During winter storms, or when conditions require, CDOT will implement the Passenger Vehicle Traction (PVT) law.
+CDOT can implement traction and chain laws on any state highway.
+During a traction law, all motorists are required to have:

-- AWD/4WD vehicles with tires designated as mud and snow (M+S icon) and 3/16-inch tread depth OR
+- All-wheel drive (AWD)/four-wheel drive (4WD) vehicles with tires designated as mud and snow (mountain-snowflake icon or M+S or M/S denoted) and 3/16-inch tread depth, or

-- AWD/4WD vehicles with winter tires (mountain-snowflake icon) and 3/16-inch tread depth OR
+- AWD/4WD vehicles with winter tires (mountain-snowflake icon or M+S or M/S denoted) and 3/16-inch tread depth, or

 - Chains or an approved alternative traction device